The Deployment and Tactics of Roman Light Infantry Units

 • Dependence on Formation: The effectiveness of their retreat through the heavy infantry required precise timing and discipline from the entire legion.
 Any disruption could be catastrophic.

-• Limited Offensive Power: Javelins could wound but rarely kill or disable armored troops.
+• Limited Offensive Power: Javelins could wound but rarely killed or disabled armored troops.
 Against disciplined phalanxes, volleys often had little effect.

-• Low Morale: Being from the lowest class and most expendable, velites could be prone to desertion if the battle turned sour—though Roman discipline usually mitigated this.
+• Low Morale in Crisis: Being from the lowest class and most expendable, velites could be prone to desertion if the battle turned sour—though Roman discipline usually mitigated this.

 Famous Battles Showcasing Roman Light Infantry